 Kanban flow metrics to balance demand and personal capacity

 Personal Kanban is Kanban and Kanban is all about flow.
 So I also use my weekly review to check if I am still in balance or if the demand overruns me.
 I simply use the LeanKit metrics to check which lanes fill faster than I can clear them.
 If I notice that the flow gets disturbed or that my lead times start to rise, then I define specific work in progress (WIP) limits to support a healthy balance and bring back the flow.

 As you can see, Personal Kanban, David Allen’s “Getting Things Done” and automation make a perfect team.
-Together they help you to achieve your mind like water, to increase your throughput and to reduce negative context switches simultaneously.
+Together they help you to achieve your mind like water, to increase your throughput, and to reduce negative context switches simultaneously.
 When you know that your Personal Kanban board contains all your tasks, a lot of pressure and stress vanishes.
-You feel relieved and you get a better focus in working or as well as leisure activities.
+You feel relieved and you get a better focus on working or as well as leisure activities.

 - Getting Things Done by David Allen — This is where I got the reflective processes from and the ideas of Kanban Board columns like ‘someday maybe’

 - Flow: The Psychology of Optimal Experience by Mihaly Csikszentmihalyi — This is where I understood the basic conditions that allow a flow state of mind which I later incorporated into the Personal Kanban Board

 - The 4-Hour Work Week by Timothy Ferriss — This is where I got the inspiration of automation got from

 - Personal Kanban: Mapping Work | Navigating Life by Jim Benson — This describes the whole concept of Personal Kanban in Depth